 Dr. Larson concentrated her post-doctorate research on the optometric management of children with Autism and ADHD.
 She meets and speaks with parents, teachers and other special needs support groups about vision system deficiencies affecting children with special needs.
 Most recently, Dr. Larson donated and conducted a full day educational seminar for the Down Syndrome Association of South Texas in Hallettsville, Texas.

 Each quarter OCVT team members select an Austin area Philanthropy effort (4th qtr 2013 – Coats for Kids) in which they actively participate.

 Dr. Larson is an active member of The Junior League of Austin – The Junior League of Austin is a diverse group of dedicated women working to make Austin a better place.
 The Junior League of Austin is a nonprofit organization formed in 1934 committed to promoting voluntarism, developing the potential of women and improving our community through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable.

-Dr. Larson presents a series of Vision and Learning Connection Seminars at both OCVT locations.
+A. Dr. Larson presents a series of Vision and Learning Connection Seminars at both OCVT locations.